Sterling Construction (STRL) is an Incredible Growth Stock: 3 Reasons Why

 Promising Earnings Estimate Revisions

-There have been upward revisions in current-year earnings estimates for Sterling Construction.
-The Zacks Consensus Estimate for the current year has surged 11.5% over the past month.
+The current-year earnings estimates for Sterling Construction have been revising upward.
+The Zacks Consensus Estimate for the current year has surged 23.6% over the past month.

 Bottom Line

-Sterling Construction has not only earned a Growth Score of A based on a number of factors, including the ones discussed above, but it also carries a Zacks Rank #1 because of the positive earnings estimate revisions.
+While the overall earnings estimate revisions have made Sterling Construction a Zacks Rank #1 stock, it has earned itself a Growth Score of A based on a number of factors, including the ones discussed above.

 You can see the complete list of today's Zacks #1 Rank (Strong Buy) stocks here.